isaiasmatewos/texpand-site/docs/text-input-assistant.md

 adb shell am force-stop com.isaiasmatewos.texpand
 ```

-> The second ADB command will force stop Texpand as a result you will have to open Texpand again and [enable its's accessibility service.](/getting-started?id=enabling-accessibility-service ':target=_self')
+> ⚠️ The second ADB command will force stop Texpand as a result you will have to open Texpand and [enable its's accessibility service.](/getting-started?id=enabling-accessibility-service ':target=_self')

 #### Alternative method